salesforce/CodeT5/CodeT5+/README.md

 We implemented a family of CodeT5+ models, with model size ranging from 220M to 16B.
 Note that CodeT5+ 220M and 770M employ the same architecture of CodeT5-base and large respectively and are pretrained from scratch, while CodeT5+ 2B, 6B, 16B employ a "_shallow encoder and deep decoder_" architecture with the shallow encoder initialized from CodeGen-mono 350M and the deep decoder initialized from CodeGen-mono 2B, 6B, 16B, respectively.
+InstructCodeT5+ 16B is our instruction-tuned model from CodeT5+ 16B.

 ![CodeT5+ overview](codet5p_overview.png)